interstitialRedirectModalTitle

 In an effort to create shared understanding and differentiate among the three pillars of diversity, equity and inclusion and the concept of equality, we offer these definitions:

-Diversity: human differences, including but not limited to those based on race, culture, color, sex, gender identity, national origin, nationality, geography, age, ability or disability, sexual orientation, military or veteran status, socio-economic status, faith, political beliefs or other identities.
+Diversity: Human differences, including but not limited to those based on race, culture, color, sex, gender identity, national origin, nationality, geography, age, ability or disability, sexual orientation, military or veteran status, socio-economic status, faith, political beliefs or other identities.
 Our definition also includes diversity of thought, ideas, perspectives and values.

 Equality: The same amount of power, opportunities and resources are distributed to everyone with the assumption that everyone starts in the same place and has the same needs.